On This Page:

 To date, there have been no standard regulations for the automation of home devices, leading some to hesitate before smart-retrofitting their homes.
 There is also no overarching governing body, making some fear the consequences of a smart home hacked by cyber extortionists.

 There are some entities attempting to offer guidance to developers and tech companies, however.
 The IEEE Standards Association (IEEE-SA) is a leading consensus building organization that nurtures, develops and advances global technologies, through IEEE, the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.
 In addition, Zigbee is a non-profit organization that serves as the only open, global wireless standard to provide the foundation for the IoT by enabling simple and smart objects to work together to improve comfort and efficiency in everyday life.
-The ZigBee Alliance is an open, non-profit association of approximately 400 members working to drive development of innovative, reliable, and easy-to-use ZigBee standards.
+The ZigBee Alliance is an open, non-profit association of approximately 400 members working to drive the development of innovative, reliable, and easy-to-use ZigBee standards.

 In a world where lights can turn themselves on and off as you pass through rooms, and pantries can maintain their own inventories, the impact that such conveniences can have is maybe felt greatest of all for those that suffer from age-related or developmental disabilities.
 According to the Centers for Disease Control and Prevention (CDC), it’s estimated that one out of every five adults in the United States is living with a disability.
 The most common disabilities include: